Foreign objects are a common cause, particularly among children, who often put objects, particularly beads, erasers, and

-Insects, particularly cockroaches, may also block the ear canal.
+Insects, particularly cockroaches, may block the ear canal.
 To kill the insect, the doctor fills the ear canal with thickened lidocaine (a numbing agent that provides immediate pain relief) or alcohol (if the eardrum is intact).
 After several minutes, the insect dies, enabling the doctor to remove it.